Spotlight on FADP Board Chair, Ingrid Delgado.

 On this Good Friday, when those of us who practice the Christian faith commemorate the execution of our Lord, may we also reflect on how we can recognize the face of Christ in those sentenced to the modern-day death penalty.
 May we contemplate how we can serve those who walk on death row today, their families, their corrections officers, and all those impacted by violent crime.
 And may we envision and work towards a society that no longer seeks vengeance but rather reconciliation and rehabilitation.
 After all, Good Friday is only good because it extends redemption to all of us – yes, all of us – from our sin.

-Ingrid Delgado is Vice Chair of the Board of Floridians for Alternatives to the Death Penalty – FADP, the statewide Florida grassroots organization fighting for the abolition of the death penalty.
+Ingrid Delgado is Chair of the Board of Floridians for Alternatives to the Death Penalty – FADP, the statewide Florida grassroots organization fighting for the abolition of the death penalty.

 Learn more about FADP’s leadership team and how you can join them in the struggle to end executions.